» Ear Wax Removal

 Steps for a Successful Ear Wax Removal Appointment

 We are happy to offer ear wax removal services to patients aged 5 years and over.
-You will be charged an $100 appointment fee.

 Please read our wax removal preparation steps to ensure a successful wax removal appointment.